 Thandai is a traditional Holi drink.
 The drink is a combination of fragrance and fennel.
 It naturally cools your body.
 It is a welcoming drink for the guests on this auspicious day.

 You don’t need to go to food stalls anymore.
 You can now make them at home.
 A must have this Holi.

 This is one of the most popular snacks of North India.
 It is filled with arhar dal and spices.
 They are fried crispy.

 A festival is incomplete without tasty Dahi Bhalla/Dahi Vada.

 - Shakkar Paare/Namak Paare

-Holi will always give you hunger pangs.
+This festival will always give you hunger pangs.
 And to meet your hunger pangs Shakkar Paare and Namak Paare are a perfect snack.

 So, have a very Happy and safe Holi and don’t forget to try these recipes.